 And HEY LOOK A TANGELA!
 I love Tangela!
 Too bad it gets featured in the show about as much as Porygon.

-You’ll also notice, on the balloon is Jigglypuff and his signature microphone.
-He’s not announcing anything, but he’s there as an unnoticeable cameo.
+You’ll also notice, on the balloon is Jigglypuff and its signature microphone. it’s not announcing anything, but he’s there as an unnoticeable cameo.

 We then get an Exeggutor and Oddish transition that is boring.

 This pisses Pikachu off, so he challenges Raichu.
-They stick their cheeks together while making sparks and….somehow get stuck-ish or something, I don’t know, magnetism or something?
+They stick their cheeks together while making sparks and….somehow get stuck-ish or something, I don’t know, magnetism?
 And they start running together at high speeds while not caring about who or what they’re plowing into in the process.